-Juvenile Court Department Guidelines for Court Investigator Reports, Committee for Public Counsel Services.
-Guidelines include the conduct of GAL investigations, appropriate content for GAL reports and more.
+Juvenile Court Department Guidelines for Court Investigator Reports, Mass.
+Juvenile Court Dept. Guidelines include the conduct of GAL investigations, appropriate content for GAL reports and more.

 Standards for Category F Guardian Ad Litem Investigators, Mass.
 Probate and Family Court.
 Standards define the role of a GAL, compensation, professional performance, investigation and reporting requirements.

 D.C. v.
 J.S., 58 Mass.
 App.
 Ct.
 351 (2003).
 "Applications for court decision in cases in which a parent seeks to relocate within the Commonwealth should not be routine but are proper only where the relocation would evidently involve significant disruption of the noncustodial parent's visitation rights and the parents cannot agree."
 When necessary, criteria for "relocation to a distant part of the State will resemble those applied to removal beyond the State boundaries."